-As part of a wrap fee program (discussed herein) or existing client relationship, we may manage accounts on a non-discretionary basis.
-In the wrap program context, we will normally only recommend securities for a model portfolio, but have no or limited authority to effect account transactions.
-Services provided under "model" or "UMA" programs through unaffiliated program sponsors are provided on a non-discretionary basis.
+As part of a wrap fee program (discussed below) or existing client relationship, we may manage accounts on a non-discretionary basis.
+For non-discretionary management in the wrap program context, we will normally only recommend securities for a model portfolio but have no or limited authority to effect account transactions.
+We also provide some non-discretionary management for certain credit union portfolios and institutional accounts.

-Wrap Account Management.
+Wrap Account Management

-In general, wrap program "sponsor" firms enter into contracts with their clients to provide a variety of services for a predetermined fee.
-These services typically include all or some of the following: outline of client goals and objectives, asset allocation study, selection of advisors where appropriate, payment of advisors' management fees, custody of client assets, execution of trades for the client at no additional fee or commission, and the monitoring of the investment performance on client assets.
-It is the responsibility of the sponsoring organization to notify the client of the services provided by Madison Asset Management and the portion of the attributable fee paid.
+We also manage client accounts through wrap fee and model account programs sponsored by brokers or consulting firms.
+These "sponsor" firms generally enter into contracts with their clients to provide a variety of services for a predetermined fee.
+These services typically include all or some of the following: outline of client goals and objectives, asset allocation study, selection of advisers where appropriate, payment of advisers' management fees, custody of client assets, execution of trades for the client at no additional fee or commission and the monitoring of the investment performance on client assets.
+We receive a portion of the wrap fee for our services.
+It is the responsibility of the sponsoring organization to notify the client of the services provided by Madison and the portion of the attributable fee paid for those services.
 As these programs are generally part of a multiple client program, they offer efficiencies to participating managers.
-As such, fees paid to Madison Asset Management are lower than are otherwise available.
+As such, fees paid to us are lower than are otherwise available.